 Medical Detoxification of Etizolam

 Abrupt Stopping of alcohol and Etizolam is not safe.
 Etizolam is a short-acting drug, and you can replace it with long-acting drugs benzodiazepines so that one can lower withdrawal syndrome.
 It mitigates them and reduces these cravings especially during detoxification procedures

 Medical detoxification in both alcohol and etizolam addiction is commonly provided in rehab facilities where monitoring is done all round the clock.
 Utmost care should be provided to withdrawing individuals so that professionals can well manage withdrawal symptoms.
 There is an outpatient option for individuals.
-But this only available to those individuals who are highly committed to recovering from the addiction and the have few physical signs of dependence.
+But this is only available to those individuals who are highly committed to recovering from the addiction and have few physical signs of dependence.

 - Avoid using alone.
 Use it when necessary and under prescription and supervision